What is difference between myProject and myBallot?

 There must be at least 10 voters in an individual ballot group and it must be balanced.
 If the group is not balanced or if additional participants are desired, the Standards Committee can extend the invitation period in the myBallot system.

 Can IEEE-SA Staff assist me with my SA Ballot?

 The IEEE-SA Staff can assist you in conducting Standards Committee ballots for your draft documents, and help you form the ballot group through the use of an invitation procedure.

 The IEEE-SA Staff will review the draft using the "Pre-Ballot Editorial Review" process as well as invitation and ballot requests submitted through the myBallot system to ensure accuracy and completeness.

 What documents do I need to prepare to start the ballot in myBallot?

 What happens if ballot group members don't respond to the ballot?

-A follow-up phone call or email from the Sponsor is the most effective means of soliciting a response from balloting group members who have not yet voted.
+A follow-up phone call or email from the Standards Committee is the most effective means of soliciting a response from balloting group members who have not yet voted.
 To assist in this follow-up, the myBallot system will automatically send reminder emails to those who have not yet voted (14, 7, and 3 days prior to ballot closing), excluding recirculations and all ballots less than 14 days.